MANAGERS & TREASURERS

 COMMUNICATION PROCESS

-All issues concerning the operation of a Cohort shall be communicated using the following process.
+All issues concerning the operation of a team shall be communicated using the following process.
 The purpose of this process is to establish a standard approach to communication so GHC members can resolve difficulties or misunderstandings in a timely and transparent manner.

 At no time should a GHC parent or player contact a member of Hockey Calgary, Hockey Alberta or the Central Zone Referee Committee for a resolution to a team issue.
 This is in accordance with the communication policies for these governing organizations.